gitbizcon/full-stack-assignment-01/README.md

 - For ReactJS Frontend, Create a new app using `create-react-app` cli command
 - For AngularJS Frontend, Create a new app using `ng new` cli command

-**Note:**
-Make sure you've generated SSH key(if not exists) and added it into your gitlab account.
-See [Create and add your SSH key pair](https://docs.gitlab.com/ee/gitlab-basics/create-your-ssh-keys.html).

 ## What you have to do?